-Nonprofit thrift stores and the charities that run them are becoming less choosy about donated goods — and are making more money, as a result.
+Nonprofit thrift stores, and the charities that run them, are becoming less choosy about donated goods — and are making more money, as a result.

-Many can now find uses for stained or worn-out clothing, broken exercise equipment, unwanted books, even broken china and glassware at one thrift store.
+Many can now find uses for stained or worn-out clothing, broken exercise equipment, unwanted books, and even broken china and glassware at one thrift store.